SmartTokenLabs/TokenScript/doc/design_paper.md

 Today, the ways tokens are accessed, rendered and transacted are scattered across dynamic Dapps and immutable Smart Contracts on the blockchain.
 Most tokens either have a very primitive business logic (as payment token), while some try to put complex business logic into the contract, creating a specific dapp (decentralised application) to cater the interactions with the token.
 This enables DAOs (Decentralized Autonomous Organizations) but hardly helps to create a frictionless token economy and integrate the web.
 When marketisation and integration of a token is tied to a dapp, it recreates data interoperability, security and availability barrier - the same issues that prevented tokenisation before blockchain's invention.

+TokenScript allows token logic and rendering to be separated out of the "host", allows token to be easily portable and market to be created for it.

+It allows different token providers to, not only describe the features of their tokens but also how they are allowed to “act”, e.g. transferability.
+The crux of the idea is that such a markup description can be updated at any time by the token issuer and retroactively reflect the behaviour of already issued tokens.
+Besides allowing easy interoperability between different token providers, this also eliminates the need to update the DApp or smart contract whenever the business logic of a particular type of token changes.

 \pagebreak

 # Introduction: What does blockchain *do*?